Green Choices. Healthy Streams.

 Easements are based on the areas delineated in the design for construction and construction access.
 These areas are typically finalized when the design is approximately 75% complete.
 At that time property plats will be developed which show the limits of the proposed easements.

-No. Easements will be revertible; meaning after 10 years the easements will no longer be valid and the property within the easement reverts back to the owner without the restriction.
+After 10 years, the revertible easement is no longer valid and the property within the easement reverts back to the owner without restriction.

 Frequent Asked Questions (FAQ) - Construction